positron-solutions/elisp-repo-kit/README.md

     (use-package erk
       :straight (erk :type git :host github :repo "positron-solutions/elisp-repo-kit"))

-    ;; or use melpa, manual load-path & require, you brave yak shaver
+    ;; or use manual load-path & require, you brave yak shaver

 ## Manual cloning

 The standalone command, `erk-clone` will clone without renaming.

-This repo is also a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), so you can fork without forking
-(Bruce Lee).

-If you create via template or clone manually, it's presumed you know what you're doing at that point.
+If you create via [a template](https://github.com/positron-solutions/erk-basic) or clone manually, it's presumed you know what you're doing at that point.
 Call `erk-rename` on its own to rename in these cases.

 There are some customize options that cause the renaming to be transitively consistent.